MEATYY78/MEATYY78/README.md

 I'm fine with shipping but do not force me to like your ship(s)!

-I'm not in Dandy's world fandom anymore and now I honestly hate everything about Dandy's world including the fandom and the game itself, but I still won't mind interacting with Dandy's world fans unless they're being weird or horrible!
-Just don't mention about Dandy's world when you're not my friend but a stranger, thank you!

 ![fff](https://github.com/user-attachments/assets/53f98d46-086d-450a-a534-c21e478ef501)

 ![c216eb0d](https://github.com/user-attachments/assets/470218a1-f8f3-48c7-92a3-61d6ee5322d1) INT || Basically anyone! / People with the same interest with me!